 What’s the difference between magnetic induction lights and fluorescent lights?

-Magnetic induction lights are made in diferent shapes and are available in much bigger sizes than your standard fluorescent
+- Magnetic induction lights are made in different shapes and are available in much bigger sizes than your standard fluorescent

 Be wary of too-good-to-be-true claims when it comes to magnetic induction grow lights!
 Even though they are good lights, some unethical sellers will lie to you!

 As far as magnetic induction lights, I think of them like big, odd-shaped fluorescent lights.
-If the price, shape and brightness is good for your setup, than you'll be happy with these.
+If the price, shape, and brightness are good for your setup then you’ll be happy with these.